-Majors considering significant changes in their approved programs should consult with their advisor, and then obtain the approval of the appropriate Director of Undergraduate Studies, before substituting for a course listed on their In-House Concentration Form.
+Majors considering significant changes in their approved programs should consult with their advisor, and then obtain the approval of the Director of Undergraduate Studies, before substituting for a course listed on their In-House Concentration Form.
 The Director of Undergraduate Studies has the right to approve or disapprove such proposed changes.
-A "significant change" includes (1) a change in the content of the Composition and Theory capability; (2) a petition to change the ratio of Composition and Theory and Cultural and Historical Approaches from 4:4 to 5:3; or (3) a change affecting the diversity of the student's musical experience.
+A "significant change" includes (1) a change in the content of the Theory and Composition capability; (2) a petition to change the ratio of Theory/Composition and History/Culture courses from 3:3 to 4:2; or (3) a change affecting the diversity of the student's musical experience.

 This last type of change typically involves the balance of courses outside the student's area of concentration.
-For example, a student concentrating in Jazz studies, and whose approved program contains a semester of Gamelan as the only non-Jazz performance group should not substitute. another Jazz-related ensemble for this Gamelan course; such a change significantly alters the diversity of student's musical experience.
-On the other hand, substituting a course in Indian music would not significantly alter the balance of Jazz and non-Jazz courses and does not require the approval of the Director of Undergraduate Studies.
+For example, a student concentrating in Western (European) music studies, and whose approved program contains a semester of Gamelan as the only non-Western performance group should not substitute another Western-related ensemble for this Gamelan course; such a change significantly alters the diversity of student's musical experience.
+On the other hand, substituting a course in Indian music would not significantly alter the balance of Western and non-Western courses and does not require the approval of the Director of Undergraduate Studies.

-Any alterations to the Program of study listed on the In-House Concentration Form must be registered with the Administrative Assistant in Music Studios 111, who can also help identify "significant" changes to the Major program.
+Any alterations to the program of study listed on the In-House Concentration Form must be registered with the Administrative Assistant in Music Studios 111, who can also help identify "significant" changes to the Major program.
 This registration must be done in the first week of classes.